MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-   "error": "Email and password are required."
+    "message": "Email and password are required."
 }
 ```